sahil-1729/PhoneBook/README.md

 * React: The frontend framework used to build the user interface.
 * Express: The Node.js framework used to create the server.
 * Node: The runtime environment used to run the server.
-* MongoDB: NoSql database, used to store data(name and numbers)
+* MongoDB: NoSql database, used to store data(name and numbers in this project)
 * Mongoose: A library used to save javascript objects as mongo documents
 * Axios: The HTTP library used to make requests to the server.